Employment Lawyers Association

-Rebecca Eeley is a practising barrister who is regulated by the Bar Standards Board.
-Details of information held by the BSB about Rebecca can be found here.
+Martin Mensah is a practising barrister, who is regulated by the Bar Standards Board.
+Details of information held by the BSB about Martin can be found here.

-Rebecca's clerks will happily provide no obligation quotations for all legal services that she provides.
+Martin’s clerks will happily provide no obligation quotations for all legal services that he provides.
 Their contact details can be found here.
-It is most common for Rebecca to undertake Court, Tribunal and Mediation work for a brief fee plus refresher days.
+It is most common for Martin to undertake Court and Tribunal work for either a fixed fee or brief fee plus additional refresher days.
 For advisory work, paperwork and conferences it is most commonly charged at an hourly rate, although fixed fees may be available depending on the circumstances.
-Conditional Fee Agreements may be considered for personal injury work in cases with favourable prospects of success.
-Rebecca will typically return paperwork within 14 days, however professional commitments, complexity and volume of documentation can affect these approximate timescales.
+Martin will typically return paperwork within 10-14 days, however professional commitments, complexity and volume of documentation can affect these approximate timescales.
+Shorter timescales can be accommodated, please notify Martin’s clerk at the time of instructing if this is required.

 Nine St John Street Chambers 'Brochure Creator'.
 From here you are able to create a personlised PDF of profiles you have viewed while browsing the site, you can then download your brochure as a PDF to use on your PC, Tablet or print a hard copy.